 A good rule of thumb is: don't go after Kim Bauer.
 Don't threaten Kim Bauer, don't make disparaging remarks towards Kim Bauer, don't touch Kim Bauer, don't look at Kim Bauer in a less than friendly way.
 Don't even think slightly negative thoughts about Kim Bauer if you value your various limbs.
+Even if she spends most of her time on the show Trapped by Mountain Lions.

 Mayor Wilkins, season 3's Big Bad, tends to lean toward the Affably Evil end of things: insisting on good hygiene from his minions, reading newspaper funny pages, refraining from profanity, and giving Buffy and Angel seemingly genuinely well-meant relationship advice.
 Then his enforcer, Faith, is put in a coma.
 He actually tries to smother Buffy right in the middle of the hospital.
 In front of a nurse.
 When Angel tries to stop him, he goes so far as to call Buffy a whore.
 And he was the only villain who actually wanted to keep all the fighting and death a secret.
 Before this, when Faith has gone missing and her apartment is a warzone, the mayor tells his minion to find her, and the minion tries to remind him of the upcoming Ascension.
 Cue the first time he ever loses his cool, and the only time in his entire run that he ever yells.